21 Lessons Learned In Relationship Break Ups

 Never lose your identity.
 You are unique in your own ways.
 No one can ever replace you.
 Don't allow the failed relationship to pull you down.
 Don't let your ex diminish your worth.
 Never lose the real you.
 Furthermore, as stated above, you shouldn’t lose your identity in the relationship.
 Realize you have a life of your own even if you share your life with your partner.
 You shouldn’t share your whole life with you partner.
 If you do so, then you will never enjoy the relationship nor will you enjoy your life which you’ve neglected.
 Never forget yourself when you’re in a relationship.
 If you’re the one who was in the wrong ask for forgiveness and do the best to change your negative behaviors for your own good.

 The last lesson I learned is some people love to be with somebody not they love that somebody.
 It’s tragic when someone loves to be with you.
 This indicates she doesn’t love you.
 The joy of being with you is satisfactorily.
 True love is when somebody loves you not she wants to be with you.
 Be careful you don’t fall in love with somebody who wants to be with you.
 Don’t expect the relationship to survive.

 I had forgotten one last important lesson.

 Final Lesson: First Flames Are Dangerous

-The first days or weeks of the start of a relationship are not determining factors the relationship will endure through thick and thin.
+The first days or weeks at the start of a relationship is not the determining factor the relationship will endure through thick and thin.
 When people fall in love they cannot contain the feelings they have for each other.
-Even if people look at you two they are sure you two will get married.
-However, the first signs of falling in love are not true indications you are in love.
+People will say you’re suited to each other and they’re sure you’ll get along with each other.
+However, the first flames of love you have for each other are not true indications you are in love.
 You will know the real person when the initial flames of love die away.
 When the relationship is faced with difficulties you will know whether your partner does indeed love you.
 Beginning is not an indication, don’t count on it.